How to Create a Hair-Raising DIY Skull Topiary

 Now, drill a hole through your topper and add it on.

 I love how they turned out!
-Very creepy but pefect for our Halloween decor.
+Very creepy but perfect for our Halloween outdoor decor.